Senci/oauth-infrz/README.md

 10. The client provides its services to the user.

 # Installation
-To install this package simply clone this project and set up a web-server. there is a sample nginx-config in the configs folder.
+To install this package simply clone this project and set up a web-server. there is a sample nginx-config in the `doc` folder.

-* **TODO: add sample nginx config**

 ## Dependencies
 * __twig/twig__: _"1.*"_